-Funding Funding for this research came from the National Institute of Mental Health (NIMH R01 MH085574-01A2) 'High Risk Men: Identity, Health Risks, HIV and Stigma' funded from 2009-2014.
-This research has been facilitated by the infrastructure and resources provided by the Johns Hopkins University Center for AIDS Research, an NIH funded programme (P30AI094189), which is supported by the following NIH Co-Funding. and Participating Institutes and Centers: NIAID, NCI, NICHD, NHLBI, NIDA, NIMH, NIA, FIC, NIGMS, NIDDK and OAR.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
+Funding for this research came from the National Institute of Mental Health (NIMH R01 MH085574-01A2) "High Risk Men: Identity, Health Risks, HIV and Stigma" funded from 2009 - 2014.
+This research has been facilitated by the infrastructure and resources provided by the Johns Hopkins University Center for AIDS Research, an NIH funded program (P30AI094189), which is supported by the following NIH Co-Funding and Participating Institutes and Centers: NIAID, NCI, NICHD, NHLBI, NIDA, NIMH, NIA, FIC, NIGMS, NIDDK, and OAR.